 Organization Determination - The Medicare Advantage plan has made an organization determination when it makes a decision about whether items or services are covered or how much you have to pay for covered items or services.
-The Medicare Advantage plan's network provider or facility has also made an organization determination when it provides you with an item or service, or refers you to an out-of-network provider for an item or service.
 Organization determinations are called "coverage decisions" in this booklet.
 Chapter 8 explains how to ask us for a coverage decision.